zhxsxuan/vimrc/README.md

 ## Requirements
 * To make all the plugins work, specifically [neocomplete](https://github.com/Shougo/neocomplete.vim), you need [vim with lua](https://github.com/Shougo/neocomplete.vim#requirements).

 * [Vundle] is used to manage the plugins.
-You must install [Vundle] first before you use this configure file.
+You must install [Vundle] first before you use this vimrc file.

 ## Installing
 * Copy this vimrc to $HOME/.vimrc.